 50 Meaningful Sympathy Messages for Coworkers

-Sympathy Messages for Grieving Coworker
+Sympathy Messages for Grieving Coworkers

-We’ll start with what to say to a grieving coworker, then we’ll provide some ideas for the death of a coworker.
+We’ll start with what to say or write to a grieving coworker, then we’ll provide some ideas for the death of a coworker.
 All of these can apply to other professional relationships such as employer, client, customer, and so on.

 Short Condolences to a Grieving Coworker